AnthonyChablov/rms-takehome-assignment/README.md

-# Earthquake Data Visualization Dashboard
+# 🌎 Earthquake Data Visualization Dashboard

-This project is a Single Page Application (SPA) that visualizes United States Geological Survey (USGS) earthquake data with an interactive plot and a data table, this project was built as part of a frontend developer technical assessment.
+This project is a Single Page Application (SPA) that visualizes United States Geological Survey (USGS) earthquake data with an interactive plot and a data table, this project was built as part of a frontend developer technical assessment as part of the requirements laid out by Resource Modeling Solutions.

-## Overview
+## 📋 Overview

 The Earthquake Data Visualization Dashboard loads geospatial statistical data from a USGS public dataset, displaying it in both an interactive scatter plot and a scrollable data table.
 The application demonstrates multiple state management approaches and implements state linking between the scatter plot and the scrollable data table.

-## Live Demo
+## 🔗 Live Demo

 [![Live Demo](https://img.shields.io/badge/Live%20Demo-Click%20Here-blue)](https://rms-takehome-assignment.vercel.app/)

 Check out the live demo of the application!

-## Tech Stack
+## 🛠️ Tech Stack

 - **React** with **TypeScript** - Core UI framework
 - **Vite** - Build tool and development server